Fentanyl Quiz

 Incorrect

-Five in ten fentanyl-laced fake prescription pills contain a potentially lethal dose of fentanyl.
-This figure is up from four in ten in 2021 but down from seven in ten in 2023.
+29% of fentanyl-laced counterfeit prescription pills contain a potentially lethal dose of fentanyl.
+This figure is down from four in ten in 2021 and seven in ten in 2023.

 Why do drug traffickers mix fentanyl into other drugs?